 As you can see, it is crucial to make sure that you wear the right footwear during ADF and Police training.
 Choosing the proper footwear is going to make you feel confident during the training, enabling you to reach your full potential.
 You will also have the right shoes for the tasks at hand, as well as ensuring injuries do not disrupt you along the way.

 Have question about the topic or need help with your training plan?
-Feel free to get in touch!
+Feel free to come in for a 2 Week Trial at TBG.

 Asics are the TBG Coaches pick for preferred shoe brand.
 Check them out in the link below.